Scientific Name

 Genus: Sempervivum

-The flowers are pink, star-shaped, 8- to 10-merous on leafy, up to 5 inches (12.5 cm) tall stalks in summer.
-The mother rosette "hen" dies after flowering but produces many offsets "chicks" before it dies.
+The pink, star-shaped, 8- to 10-merous flowers appear on leafy stalks that can grow up to 5 inches (12.5 cm) tall in summer.
+The mother rosette "hen" dies after flowering, but produces many offsets "chicks" before it dies.

-Because of the variability of Cobweb Houseleek, they easily adapt to the local conditions, and due to the small gene pool, they become a form or variety quite quickly, perfectly adapted to the local conditions of heat and cold as well as the amount of snow or rain and at which times of the year.
+Because of their variability, Cobweb Houseleek easily adapts to local conditions.
+Due to the small gene pool, it becomes a form or variety quite quickly, perfectly adapted to local conditions of heat and cold, the amount of snow or rain, and the times of year.

 Relatively easy to grow in a container or a rock garden, scree bed, wall crevice, trough, or alpine house.
-They are ideal in so many ways, as they quickly start to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
-After the plant blooms and sets seed, it will die, but there will be many offsets to take its place.
+They are ideal in so many ways: they quickly form very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
+After the plant blooms and sets seed, it will die, but many offsets will take its place.

 Plant in well-drained succulent potting mix in full sun to light shade.
 Water regularly during the growing season and allow the soil to dry out before watering again.
 Water very little during the winter months.